anttivuor/kalakannatkuntoon.fi/readme.md

 ## kalakannatkuntoon.fi

 kalakannatkuntoon.fi is a react based campaign website against hydropower.
 This website is a part of a course in Aalto called "basics of online publishing".
 This website was first built in Codesandbox and then transferred to Git.
+Both the backend and frontend are located at netlify.

 # techniques